James Courtney: Personal life

-Courtney is divorced and has a daughter named Zara, and a younger son named Cadel.
+Courtney is divorced and has a daughter named Zara, a younger son named Cadel, and a daughter named Opal.
 Courtney was born with a twin sister, and resides near the Gold Coast, Queensland.
 He has done so since driving for Stone Brothers Racing in 2006.
 He is an enthusiast of quality watches and drives a HSV GTS.

 In a short interview with "Australian Muscle Car" magazine for the November/December 2013 issue, Courtney revealed his first car was a Datsun 1200 ute powered by a turbocharged 2.0 litre engine.
 He described the car as "crazy" and that it would "spin the rear wheels in fifth gear, no problem".
-When he moved to England to pursue Formula Ford he gave the car to his father to use, who in turn gave it to his sister before it was sold, though Courtney revealed he wished he could now buy the car back.